simon-brooke/sparse-array/README.md

 # sparse-array

 A Clojure library designed to manipulate sparse *arrays* - multi-dimensional spaces accessed by indices, but containing arbitrary values rather than just numbers.
-For sparse spaces which contain numbers only, you're better to use a *sparce matrix* library, for example [clojure.core.matrix](https://mikera.github.io/core.matrix/).
+For sparse spaces which contain numbers only, you're better to use a *sparse matrix* library, for example [clojure.core.matrix](https://mikera.github.io/core.matrix/).

+Arbitrary numbers of dimensions are supported, up to limits imposed by the JVM stack.

 ## Conventions:

+### Sparse arrays

 For the purposes of this library, a sparse array shall be implemented as a map, such that all keys are non-negative members of the set of integers, except for the following keyword keys, all of which are expected to be present: